Subscribe to our mailing list

 Visas can also be obtained at most Myanmar embassies.
 It may be necessary to apply in person and you may be requested to provide your CV (to see where you have worked in the past) and your planned travel itinerary.

 A tourist visa takes up a full page in your passport.
 Validity usually expires after 90 days so do not apply too early.
-Note that tourist visas-on-arrival are not possible.

 In addition to a valid visa, other Myanmar entry requirements are: